xdslproject/xdsl/CONTRIBUTING.md

 # Contributing to xDSL

-To contribute to the development of xDSL follow the subsequent steps.
+This document describes the steps needed to clone, install, and test the repository, as well as a description of our coding and contributing conventions.

 ## Contents